KinkumaDesign/SetCFBundleVersionInAdobeAIR/README.md

 # Set CFBundleVersion of Adobe AIR app

-## Apple changes how to upload an app in iTunesConnect
+## Apple don't approve same build number app when we submit to iTunesConnect

 See this